umd-dslam/docs/src/setup-env.md

 Also, `docker run --net=host` was added [start-build-env.sh#L87](https://github.com/DSL-UMD/hadoop-calvin/blob/c337680e23ded375df17c09a878f719102a47773/start-build-env.sh#L87) in order to reach the comparable performance for container, which will perform identically to the bare metal.

 Now, the following commands could be used to build and start Hadoop dev environment!
+The default container name is **hadoop-dev**.

 ```bash
 $ cd $project_directory  # where Dockerfile is located